bmanders716/bmanders716.github.io/cookbook.md

 Beef-steak Pudding.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               æ or Ω†lb. of suet.
+               Ó†Ør Ì†¨b. of suet.
-               1Ω†lb. of beef or rump steak.
+               1Ì†¨b. of beef or rump steak.
-               Ω†lb. of bullock's kidney.
+               Ì†¨b. of bullock's kidney.
                Seasoning.

 _Method._--Chop the suet finely, mix well with the flour, adding a pinch